netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 `./ziti_router_auto_enroll --jwt enrollment.txt`

 - "Private" - This is the default edge-router configuration with the interface is that used as the default GW.
 This will create a edge listner.
 This will & only accept ziti SDK connections on port 443 & healthchecks on port 8081.
+"Private" meaning it's using local interface IP.

 `./ziti_router_auto_enroll --jwt enrollment.txt --assumePublic`

 - "Public" - This will change the default edge listner by using whatever external IP is used outbound instead of the local interface IP/name.
 This also add a link listner using the same external IP.
 This will & accept ziti SDK connections on port 443 & other router links on port 80 & healthchecks on port 8081.
+"Public" meaning it's going to do an external IP lookup & use that value instead of the local interface IP.

 `./ziti_router_auto_enroll --jwt enrollment.txt --autoTunnelListener`
 - "Private with local Tunneler enabled" - This will change the default to add a local Tunnel listner using the the interface is that used as the default GW & will attempt to configure the local DNS so the local interface is the first resolver for the OS.